10 Practically Secret National Parks You’ll Want to Visit This Spring

 Congaree National Park, South Carolina

 If you’re looking for a warmer spot for your spring getaway, consider visiting Congaree National Park.
 This national park sits in the middle of the floodplain between the Congaree and Wateree Rivers, which means that the 25 miles of hiking trails and 2.4 miles of wheelchair-accessible boardwalk do, occasionally, flood.
 Canoeing and kayaking are the best methods to explore this lush old growth forest: you can rent canoes and kayaks in the nearby city of Columbia.
 There are guided canoe tours and designated canoe trails, including the Congaree River Blue Trail, a 50-mile stretch of river that goes from the national park to Columbia.
 Whether you intend to explore the waters of the park or stay on dry land, it’s a good idea to wear clothes you don’t mind getting wet!
 Developed campsites are available at the Longleaf or Bluff Campgrounds by reservation, and backcountry camping is available for free with a permit.
-Check out these 13 rare trees that are American national treasures.
+Still hesitant to book your trip?
+These stunning photos of national parks will help solidify your travel plans.